Light rings and long-lived modes in quasi-black hole spacetimes: Introduction

 The picture of M87* taken by EHT can be well explained by models of black hole \cite{EventHorizonTelescope:2019dse}.
 Furthermore, some parameters of M87* can be identified based on some specific black hole models \cite{Banerjee:2019nnj,Hou:2021okc, Kumar:2018ple, Hu:2020usx, Zhong:2021mty, Wang:2018prk, Li:2020drn, Gan:2021xdl, Wang:2021ara, Zeng:2021dlj, Guo:2019lur,Yan:2019etp, Guo:2018kis,Zakharov:2011zz}.
-However, the existence of black holes is still not completely confirmed in terms of information encoded in the present photo of M87*.
-On the one hand, of course, the resolution of the EHT needs further improvements to obtain clearer pictures of black holes.
-On the other hand, the EHT can not directly observe the event horizon of a black hole, as nothing can escape from the event horizon \cite{Gibbons:1977mu}.
-In practice, the EHT is an indirect search for evidence of the event horizon by detecting the perturbated bound photon orbits (BPOs).
-BPOs are extremely bending light orbits, which have to occur in very strong gravitational systems.
-Indeed, previous studies indicate that near the horizon of a black hole, the gravity is strong enough to form BPOs, and the BPOs are close to but outside the event horizon.
-In addition, among all the BPOs, the planner and closed orbits play a central role, which are known as light rings (LRs).
-For example, outside Schwarzschild's black hole, all BPOs are LRs.
-As for the nonextreme Kerr black hole, there are two LRs located on the equatorial plane, which are the inner and outer boundary of the photon shell\footnote{A photon shell is defined as a region where all BPOs are confined for stationary black holes, while for spherically symmetric black holes, the analogous concept is referred to as a photon sphere.}.
-In particular, we have known that for any stationary axisymmetric black hole with asymptotically flat behaviors, at least one light ring is survived \cite{Guo:2020qwk,Cunha:2020azh}.
-However, it has been found that horizonless spacetimes could also have light rings \cite{Cardoso:2014sna}, which are called ultracompact objects (UCOs).
-Furthermore, it has been suggested that, except for black holes, some ultra-compact objects (UCOs) can also form shadow structures, like boson stars \cite{Cardoso:2014sna}, proca stars \cite{Herdeiro:2021lwl} and wormholes \cite{Wang:2020emr, Peng:2021osd}.
-In other words, it's going to get really tricky when black holes and UCOs can cast the same shadow structure.
+However, the existence of black holes has not been completely confirmed in terms of information encoded in the present photo of M87*.
+The main reason is that it is hard to distinguish a black hole from an ultracompact objects (UCOs), which have no horizons.
+Previous works have found that light rings (LRs), which are closed photon orbits, can exist not only outside black holes, but also some UCOs\cite{Cardoso:2014sna, Guo:2020qwk,Cunha:2020azh, Ghosh:2021txu, Hod:2017zpi, Cunha:2017qtt}.
+Furthermore, it has been suggested that, apart from black holes, UCOs can also form shadow structures, like boson stars \cite{Cardoso:2014sna}, proca stars \cite{Herdeiro:2021lwl} and wormholes \cite{Wang:2020emr, Peng:2021osd}.
+In other words, it is going to get really tricky when black holes and UCOs can cast the same shadow structure.
+In addition, it has been found that UCOs can be relevant to other observations of the black holes at the centers of galaxies.
+For example, although most people believe there is no way to understand dark matter without involving black holes, many recent works revealed that some models related to UCOs are also able to explain known observations concerning dack matters including the rotational curve of stars\cite{Brito:2015yga, Narain:2006kx, Raidal:2018eoo, Cardoso:2019rvt}.